|Call for Papers: LOVA International Conference 2014|

 Individual paper proposals should not exceed 200 words.
 Please also mention affiliation, address, email-address and discipline.

-Registration fee: to complete their registration, all participants should pay the registration fee before April 15st, 2014.
-In general the registration fee is € 110.
+Registration fee: to complete their registration, all participants should pay the registration fee before May 1st, 2014.
+The regular registration fee is € 110.
 Members of Lova, researchers from developing countries and students (graduate and under-graduate) pay € 50.

 Language: the conference will be held in English.